aptos-labs/aptos-core/aptos-move/framework/aptos-token-objects/doc/collection.md

 ## Function `create_fixed_collection`

-Creates a fixed-sized collection, or a collection that supports a fixed amount of tokens.
-This is useful to create a guaranteed, limited supply on-chain digital asset.
-For example, a collection 1111 vicious vipers.
-Note, creating restrictions such as upward limits results in data structures that prevent Aptos from parallelizing mints of this collection type.
-Beyond that, it adds supply tracking with events.
+Creates a fixed&#45;sized collection, or a collection that supports a fixed amount of tokens.<br/> This is useful to create a guaranteed, limited supply on&#45;chain digital asset.
+For example,<br/> a collection 1111 vicious vipers.
+Note, creating restrictions such as upward limits results<br/> in data structures that prevent Aptos from parallelizing mints of this collection type.<br/> Beyond that, it adds supply tracking with events.

 <pre><code>public fun create_fixed_collection(creator: &amp;signer, description: string::String, max_supply: u64, name: string::String, royalty: option::Option&lt;royalty::Royalty&gt;, uri: string::String): object::ConstructorRef<br/></code></pre>